Stock exchange listing

 Is it possible to trade in the equities of a company in a foreign currency?

-Yes, it is.
+Yes.
 The trading and settlement systems allow trading in a foreign currency.

 Who passes the decisions about stock exchange listing?